Head-On Collisions

 Bus Accidents

-Buses help numerous people commute to their destination every day, and unfortunately, they are not insusceptible to car accidents.
-Bus accidents can cause serious injuries, as many do not provide safety equipment, like seatbelts, and oftentimes, passengers are forced to stand due to the lack of available seating.
+Buses help numerous people commute to their destination every day, and unfortunately, they are not immune to car accidents.
+Bus accidents can cause serious injuries because many buses lack safety equipment, such as seatbelts, and passengers are often forced to stand due to a lack of available seating.
 The size of buses puts them at more risk for rollover accidents.
 Common causes of bus accidents include poor road conditions, bad weather, reckless driving, and more.